Cone Peak

-The peak is accessible by driving the Nacimiento-Fergusson Road and then turning north 6 mi on Forest Route 22S05.
+The peak is accessible by driving the Nacimiento-Fergusson Road and then hiking north 6 mi on Forest Route 22S05.
 The very rough Coast Ridge Road rises to 3,800 ft.
 The peak is a popular hiking destination.
 From that point the summit is 2.25 mile hike along the Cone Peak Trail (4E12).
 There are two trails from the coast to the summit of Cone Peak: via the Stone Ridge/Gamboa Trail or the Vicente Flat Trail.

 The peak is topped by the decommissioned Cone Peak Lookout built in 1923.
 The original 13 by 13 ft wooden-sided ground-level cab house was built on a rock foundation.
 It originally had a hipped "dunce cap" roof, and was called a "California Lookout" design.
 The building was hauled in pieces by mules up the steep and narrow 2 mile trail.
 During World War II, it was the site of an Aircraft Warning Service observation post.